 This is all rooted in the fact that as a society we are going through a mental change where we have moved from finding validation through the possession of physical objects to finding validation from experiencing unique events and how those experiences are documented through our digital personalities.
 Just look at the New York Times top 10 Christmas gifts for proof where you will see that two years ago 8 of the 10 things on the list were physical objects but last year that number shrunk to only one.
 We also see a similar mental shift happening across music and movies where we are no longer tied to the need to actually possess CD’s or DVD’s and we are now happy to simply have access to that media through sources like streaming Netflix service or Amazon’s cloud music player.

 The days were thinking that your brand will connect with consumers in a meaningful way only through the repetitive use of your logo and some PMS colors are over.
+Now people want to have something they can physically have like custom-made hoodies with their favorite pop star/design on, made by companies like https://imprint.com/shop/custom-apparel/sweats/hoodies so they can physically have something as a memory.
 Social media’s effect on consumers has changed that model whether we all like it or not.
 Modern branding has become about the ability for a brand to deliver a unique experience through all of its touchpoints to stand out from the crowd.
 When you have found your branding signature, getting personalised notebooks made up, and other custom materials created, can cement your business in stone.[Tweet “Read ‘What Britney Spears can teach you about modern experiential branding?'”]